clovaai/cord/README.md

 ## Updates

+- CORD v2 data has been uploaded to the Hugging Face Datasets.
+We investigated all data and corrected the incorrect labels.
+Also, we added the attribute `sub_group_id` to each element of `valid_line`.
+We can use this information to describe more accurate hierarchy of the resulting parse.
+See the `gt_parse` of the examples containing the `menu.sub_nm`, and compare those of the CORD v1.
+[20220720]
+- CORD v1 data has been uploaded to the Hugging Face Datasets.
+CORD v1 has the same contents as v0 except the `gt_parse` attribute. `gt_parse` represents the `parse` format constructed from the `valid_line`.
+[20220720]
 - 1,000 sample dataset will be available soon.
 Some class labels shown in the original paper were removed due to Indonesian legal issues.
 In particular, the ```store_info```, ```payment_info```, and ```etc``` fields have been removed from the target class to be published.
 [20191212]
 - 1,000 sample dataset has been released.
 [20191226]
 - Some categories not used in the current dataset have been removed from the class definition.
 [20200210]